dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

 ### `SELECT * REPLACE`

 Similarly, we often wish to use all of the columns in a table, aside from a few small adjustments.
 This would also prevent the use of `*` and require a list of all columns, including those that remain unedited.
-In DuckDB, easily apply changes to a small number of columns with `REPLACE`:
+In DataMiner, easily apply changes to a small number of columns with `REPLACE`:

 ```sql
 SELECT